 How to Care for Goofus Glass

 To avoid additional paint loss, handle Goofus glass as little as possible.
 Clean only the clear glass side of your pieces by wiping them carefully with a damp cloth to avoid washing away additional paint.
-Never put Goofus pieces in the dishwasher unless the glass is already completely void of paint, and even then sparingly to avoid glass sickness (etching that causes irreversible cloudiness).
+Never put Goofus pieces in the dishwasher unless the glass is already completely devoid of paint, and even then, do so sparingly to avoid glass sickness (etching that causes irreversible cloudiness).

 Lastly, don’t store your glass in attics or other storage facilities subject to temperature extremes or risk having the paint becoming even more brittle and easy to chip away.